Common Name: gray sedge

 Zone: 5 to 9

 Spread: 1.50 to 2.00 feet

 Gray sedge grows best in moist fertile soil in full sun, but will tolerate light shade.
 It thrives at or near water.
 Propagation is through seeding in the fall and division in the spring.
 Under suitable conditions, this sedge may self-seed.

-The greenish yellow to brown seed heads of this sedge look like spiked clubs and are attractive in both fresh and dried flower arrangements.
+Carex grayi, commonly called gray sedge, has greenish yellow to brown seed heads that look like spiked clubs and are attractive in both fresh and dried flower arrangements.
 The fruits remain on the plant in winter, adding an interesting accent when the shadows reflect on snow.
 The grass-like leaves, which are up to 1/2" wide, are semi-evergreen.

 There are no known pests.
 Gray sedge does not do well in dry soil and in hot climates may not reach full height.

 Gray sedge is best when used in large groups around pools and ponds.
 It also makes an interesting accent plant when grown near water gardens or even in containers.